alexandergunnarson/quantum/README.md

 To paraphrase the [poet of xkcd](http://xkcd.com/224/):

-*That syntax may fade,*
+*That syntax might fade,*

-*That we may swim in the purity of quantified conception,*
+*That we might swim in the purity of quantified conception,*

 *Of ideas manifest,*